Stoo0rmq/Stoo0rmq.github.io/_posts/2021-02-14-hmac-first-sight-love.md

 The idea after HMAC was to provide a robust integrity/authorization mechanism as it entirely relies in the same security principles found on a regular hash function.
 A regular use case would look as it follows:
 - Dennis wants to communicate with Maria.
 They both shared a secret key called ^^S^^
-- Dennis wants to send an important message that contains the date of an important appoinment.
+- Dennis wants to send an important message that contains the date of an important appointment.
 They message is called ==M==.
 - Dennis generates a HMAC which will combine the secret key  ==S== that they both know as well as the message
 - Maria receives the message ==M== with a small note next to it: the HMAC value
-- As Maria knows the secrey key ==S== and the message ==M== she is perfectly able to recreate the HMAC value to verify that it was indeed sent by Dennis and that its content was not modified.
+- As Maria knows the secret key ==S== and the message ==M== she is perfectly able to recreate the HMAC value to verify that it was indeed sent by Dennis and that its content was not modified.

 From a mathematical perspective, in order to build a secure HMAC the following items are needed:
 - A secret key K which will be shared among the involved parties interested on the transaction
-- A message M  (the message which will be transmitted)
+- A message M: (the message which will be transmitted)
-- A Hash function H()
+- A Hash function H(): like SHA256()
 - Two strings, each of those is a different padding string.

 > Padding is required in hash functions as they divide the data to be hashed in different blocks of fixed size.
-In order to keep the consistency it is necessary to "fill" the empty spaces.
+In order to keep the consistency, it is necessary to "fill" the empty spaces.
 This is done using padding.

 ![](https://raw.githubusercontent.com/Stoo0rmq/Stoo0rmq.github.io/master/images/hmac-love/hmac.png)